caichenx/WantMore_React/README.md

 ## About the authentication system on the website

-The authentication system was implemented by using json server for now. \
+The authentication system was implemented using json server for now. \
 To run the json server, make sure you are in the project directory and use command:

 ```